EutechCybernetic/hermes-upload-samples/Python/README.md

-# Uploading files with NodeJS
+# Uploading files with Python

+This sample has been tested with `Python 2.7.13`.

 ## Get the code